 -Daniel Goleman, Social Intelligence: The Revolutionary New Science of Human Relationships

-After conducting research on children’s social skills and happiness a few years ago, I’ve continued on my quest to figure out techniques camp counselors and parents can use to better connect with and relate to our kids.
-At the beginning of last year, I compiled a list of top-rated books related to building moral and social intelligence (as well as ones about raising boys).
+After conducting research on children’s social skills and happiness a few years ago, I’ve continued on my quest to figure out techniques camp counselors, teachers, and parents can use to better connect with and relate to our kids.

 • Mutual attention